 In a nutshell: yes.
 A study by Fort Belvoir Community Hospital in the U.S. found women who practice perineal massage prior to delivery reported less vaginal pain in the weeks after.
-But there is a caveat here: Perineal massage is helpful if you’re giving birth vaginally for the first time; it’s less effective for subsequent deliveries.
+But there is a caveat here: Perineal massage is helpful if you’re giving birth vaginally not for the first time.

 Regular perineal massage (from 34 weeks of pregnancy) may also decrease the need for an episiotomy for first-time vaginal deliveries, according to a study published in the Obstetrics and Gynecology Green Journal.
 An episiotomy is a rare procedure that takes place during childbirth that involves surgically cutting the perineum if it doesn’t stretch enough for your baby’s head to pass through.